-Purchasing a Property on an “As Is Where Is” Basis: What Does it Mean?
+Buying Property on “As Is Where Is” Basis: What This Means

 You’re interested to buy a particular property.
 After viewing the property and negotiating its price, you’ve put down the option money for the seller to issue you with the Option to Purchase (OTP).
 Score!